rickmansfield/ReactReview/README.md

 - ### Huge ecosystem of libraries to choose from
   - React provides you the freedom to choose the tools, libraries, and architecture for developing an application based on your requirement.

+## 3. What are the limitations of React?

+- React is not a full-blown framework as it is only a library.
+The components of React are numerous and will take time to fully grasp the benefits of all.
+- It might be difficult for beginner programmers to understand React.
+Coding might become complex as it will make use of inline templating and JSX.

 ## 2. What is JSX?
 - JSX stands for JavaScript XML.